 Jacqui’s extensive experience in charities and fundraising, as well as business management in education and the private sector, make her an invaluable member of the team.
 She is the perfect person to look after our fundraising activities and the business end of our charity, using her financial insight and depth of business knowledge.
 She also has extensive knowledge and experience in safeguarding, DBS processes, and recruitment.

-Previously working in hospitality management in Northamptonshire, Adam came to Sporting Force to undertake new challenges, bringing with him a variety of transferable skills.
+Previously working in hospitality management, Adam came to us to undertake new challenges, bringing with him a variety of transferable skills.

 HOWARD WILKINSON - PATRON